-Year Semester ECTS Course name Stream 1st 2nd 7.5 Advanced Microelectronic Systems Design MICRO integrated, IC technology.
+Year Semester ECTS Course name Stream 1st 2nd 7.5 Advanced Microelectronic Systems Design MICRO

+The course provides students with the background needed for the design and implementation of complex integrated electronic systems, starting from high-level abstract requirements and proceeding through successive refinement stages to a complete physical implementation in a modern, highly integrated, IC technology.
 The course promotes an understanding of the fundamental aspects of the timing, power and testability involved in this task, and a solid knowledge of how these factors influence design methodologies and design decisions for different target implementations (e.g., sub-micron CMOS or platform FPGA).
 The main topics are high-level digital system specification and modelling, system integration and physical synthesis, system timing and clock management, power-aware system design, and testable system design.